learn-co-curriculum/react-hooks-use-effect-lab/README.md

 ## Deliverables

-When the Question component renders, create a side effect using `useEffect` and use `setInterval` to run a callback function every 1 second.
+When the `Question` component renders, create a side effect using `useEffect` and use `setInterval` to run a callback function every 1 second.

-Inside the callback function, use the `setTimeRemaining` function to decrease the amount of time remaining by 1 every 1 second.
+Inside the callback function for `setInterval`, use the `setTimeRemaining` function to decrease the amount of time remaining by 1 every 1 second.

 When the `timeRemaining` hits 0, do the following: